-The key question marks can be traced in part to the mechanism’s shape-shifting form and also to the considerable empirical challenges associated with evaluating the application of the approach.
-These form the two central provocations for the second international SIB conference which builds on the 2016 conference hosted at Newcastle University in London:
+Key question marks can be traced in part to the mechanism’s shape-shifting form and also to the considerable empirical challenges associated with evaluating the application of the approach.
+These form the two central provocations for the second international SIB conference which builds on last year’s conference also hosted at Newcastle University in London:

-Cost includes: lunch on both days as well as a wine reception & conference meal in London on the evening of Monday 11 September.
+Cost includes: lunch on both days as well as a wine reception on the evening of Monday 11 September.

 Spaces will be limited so we encourage early registration.